ulinja/ulinja/README.md

 👋 Hi, I’m @ulinja.
 I'm an advocate for free software and student of computer science and digital technology.

-👀 I’m interested in Linux system administration and automation, network security and tinkering with electronics.
+👀 I’m interested in Linux system administration, network security, web development and tinkering with electronics.

-🌱 I’m currently learning Ansible and C.
+🌱 I’m currently learning Django and LDAP.

 🔖 I'm a python and bash programmer.